Last Updated on October 28, 2020

 If you have ever heard the term EDC or Every Day Carry and know what that means, there is almost without fail mention of a flashlight.
 Flashlights are one of those items that can be used for far more than you might expect and are sorely missed if you don’t have one at the right time.
-I started carrying a flashlight daily over 3 years ago and was surprised at how often I found myself using this simple but important device.
+I started carrying a tactical flashlight daily over 3 years ago and was surprised at how often I found myself using this simple but important device.

 Most of us grew up with some concept of a flashlight.
 The flashlight in my home growing up was stored in a central location, the kitchen cabinet.
-There was the single light in my house for a lot of years that was the go-to device anytime the power went out, a fuse blew or the pilot light on the stove needed to be lit again.
+There was the single light in my house for a lot of years that was the go-to device anytime the power went out, a fuse blew, or the pilot light on the stove needed to be lit again.
 That single flashlight was all we really had until I got a little older and rechargeable flashlights started coming out.
-In my teens I had my own flashlight for camping trips and playing in the woods behind my house.
-With my flashlight I thought I was so cool.
+In my teens, I had my own flashlight for camping trips and playing in the woods behind my house.
+With my flashlight, I thought I was so cool.

-The flashlights of my childhood had the single screw in incandescent bulb and were usually powered by a couple of D-cell batteries.
+The flashlights of my childhood had a single screw in incandescent bulb and were usually powered by a couple of D-cell batteries.
 If your flashlight was really fancy you had a replacement bulb in the bottom cap under the spring.
-They weren’t bright at all in comparison to the models today, but in the dark we thought they were awesome.
-Then sometime around the early 80’s the Maglite started appearing.
+They weren’t bright at all in comparison to the models today, but in the dark, we thought they were awesome.
+Then sometime around the early 80’s, the Maglite started appearing.
 This was a revolution in flashlight design and capabilities and everyone wanted their own.
 The Maglite was very bright and cast a long beam, but it was so heavy though (you needed 4 D-cells) that it could also be used as a weapon or to hold up your car, that they weren’t really practical for more than sitting in that kitchen cabinet or being stored behind the seat in the truck.

 What is a tactical flashlight?

 A tactical flashlight has a different purpose of use than your normal kitchen cabinet model.
-Tactical flashlights are designed with different materials, usually aerospace grade aluminum.
+Tactical flashlights are designed with different materials, usually aerospace-grade aluminum.
 They are designed for high impact stress because they are usually mounted to a weapon like a shotgun or M4/AR15 platform and most are waterproof to varying degrees.
 Tactical flashlights have textured grips and anti-roll profiles and are usually small enough to easily fit in a pocket.
 If you are looking for a light for your home defense weapon of choice you will most likely be using a tactical light.

 Why should you carry a flashlight?

 - Self Defense – Flashlights can easily assist you in a self-defense situation.
 For starters, most modern tactical flashlights are very bright.
 By bright I mean it hurts your brain to look at them – bright.
-If someone is threatening you, just flash the light in their eyes and blind them temporarily while you make your get away or maneuver into position.
+If someone is threatening you, just flash the light in their eyes and blind them temporarily while you make your getaway or maneuver into position.
 Also, a lot of tactical flashlights have bezel edges.
-These are supposed to assist you in breaking a window, but I wouldn’t try that with my self defense flashlight.
+These are supposed to assist you in breaking a window, but I wouldn’t try that with my self-defense flashlight.
 What they would be good at though is cracking a skull.
 If you blind an attacker and then smash him on the head with your flashlight that will definitely get their attention and will break the skin at a minimum.

 - Identify threats – It’s a light.
 If you are ever walking in the dark and need to shine a light on a dark or murky area, your trusty flashlight is perfect for that.
 Lights can easily light up dark corners even in the back seat before you approach your car so you know what is around.
-With the brightness of modern tactical flashlights you can do this from a pretty good distance too.
+With the brightness of modern tactical flashlights, you can do this from a pretty good distance too.

 - Help in emergency situations – In an emergency, the power can go out.
 Having your flashlight on you will mean that you instantly have light.
 I have been sitting in the house before and the power went out.
 I just reached down to my side and grabbed my flashlight and Voila!
 Remember the shooting in the movie theater in Aurora?
 If someone would have been able to blind the shooter with a flashlight, they might have saved a life or bought a couple of seconds’ time to use to get out of the theater.